chiefsmurph/wiki-hops/README.md

 # wiki-hops

-using Webpack, Babel w/ stage 2 preset, ES6, HyperApp and responsively styled with the help of Bulma and Font Awesome
+using Webpack, Babel w/ stage 2 preset, ES6, HyperApp and responsively styled with the help of SCSS, Bulma and Font Awesome

 ## installation